Cray-HPE/docs-csm/operations/network/gateway_testing.md

 The same set of tests will be run from a UAN or Compute Node by executing the following command from an NCN that has the `docs-csm` RPM installed.
 The hostname of the UAN or Compute Node under test must be specified.

+Both scripts will fetch the admin client secret, the configured user network, and the site domain from the system.
+It will use that information to generate a script that will be transferred to the UAN, executed, and removed.
+The networks that should be accessible are different on a UAN versus a Compute node.
+The script will determine the networks that should be accessible on the node based on the node type.

+The test will determine whether it should or should not be able to access the service, and it will output a `PASS` or `FAIL` for each service, as appropriate.
+At the end of the tests it will compile and output a final overall PASS/FAIL status.

 ### UAN Test Execution

 ```bash